 MORE FREE GNOME CARDS????

 Loving the Gnomes?
-We can’t stop (won’t stop) all week long!
+We can’t stop (won’t stop) all season long!

 SO CUTE RIGHT?
 The front of the card…..